Miksus/rocketry/docs/handbooks/config.rst

     - ``True``: Logs are always read when checking the statuses.
 Robust but less performant.
     - ``False``: If cached status found, it is used instead. (default)

-**silence_task**: Whether to silence errors occurred before running a task or logging its status.
+**silence_task_prerun**: Whether to silence errors occurred during starting up a task.

     If set as:

-    - ``True``: The scheduler does not crash on errors occurred on the startup/logging of a task
+    - ``True``: The scheduler does not crash on errors occurred on the startup of a task.
     - ``False``: The scheduler crashes.
 Useful for debug but not for production. (default)

+    A failure in prerun commonly occurs when there are arguments that cannot be pickled or materialized.
+If task fails in prerun, it cannot simply be run.

+**silence_task_logging**: Whether to silence errors occurred during logging a task.

+    If set as:

+    - ``True``: The scheduler does not crash on errors occurred when logging a task.
+    - ``False``: The scheduler crashes.
+Useful for debug but not for production. (default)

+    A failure in task logging commonly occurs if there are connection problems with the logging repository.
+Failure in logging might be severe as there can be tasks that actually ran but Rocketry is unable to register them as runned.

 **silence_cond_check**: Whether to silence errors occurred when checking conditions' values.

     If set as: